ramereth/presentation-project-hosting/source/index.rst

     .. rst-class:: fragment

-      New and upcoming hardware (ARM64, POWER8, etc)
+      New and upcoming hardware (ARM64, POWER8, Open Compute, etc)

       Porting and fixing bugs

+      IoT

 .. revealjs:: How do we get there?